abhijeetsinghx07/Python_Playground/__master_basics__/__problems__.md

 -1 -> [1, 5, 8, 3] : False

-26. List Histogram

-Write a program to create a histogram from a given list of integers.
+26. Write a program to create a histogram from a given list of integers.

-27. List to String Concatenator

-Write a program that concatenates all elements in a list into a string and returns it.
+27. Write a program that concatenates all elements in a list into a string and returns it.

-28. Even Numbers Until 237

-Write a program to print all even numbers from a given list of numbers in the same order and stop printing any after 237 in the sequence.
+28. Write a program to print all even numbers from a given list of numbers in the same order and stop printing any after 237 in the sequence.

 Sample numbers list :